SoftwareAG/c8y-docs/content/change-logs/device-management/cumulocity-10-18-540-56-renaming-endpoint-name-with-LWM2M-configuration-ui.md

 version: 10.18.540.74
 ---

-The modification of the LWM2M endpoint name via the device's LWM2M Configuration view now triggers the automatic adjustment of the corresponding external identifier, designated with the type c8y_Id, ensuring seamless synchronization between the endpoint name and its associated external ID.
+The modification of the LWM2M endpoint name via the device's LWM2M configuration now triggers the automatic adjustment of the corresponding external identifier, designated with the type c8y_Id, ensuring seamless synchronization between the endpoint name and its associated external ID.